cornelius-eichner/real-diffusion/README.md

       OTHERWISE, ARISING FROM, OUT OF ORIN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-        3. In no event shall the Authors or MC be liable for direct, indirect, special, incidental or consequential damages in connection with the Software.
+        3. In no event shall the authors or involved reasearch institutions be liable for direct, indirect, special, incidental or consequential damages in connection with the Software.
-      Recipient will defend, indemnify and hold MC harmless from any claims or liability resulting from the use of the Software by recipient.
+      Recipient will defend, indemnify and hold the authors or involved reasearch institutions harmless from any claims or liability resulting from the use of the Software by recipient.

       4. Neither anything contained herein nor the delivery of the Software to